 Preheat the oven to 350 degrees.

 Take the softened cream cheese and mash it up a bit so it’s more of a creamy consistency.
 I find using a shallow glass bowl to be the best way.
 I got my Mini Prep Bowls on Amazon and they’re great for holding ingredients too.
-I should have bought a second set.
+Buy a second set.
 You won’t regret it.

 In a medium mixing bowl, add the crab, parsley onion, garlic and shrimp.
 Mix together.

 Fold in the softened cream cheese.
 Add salt and pepper to taste.

 In a medium to large baking dish, add the cooking wine.
 Slit the steaks down the center to form a holder for the stuffing.
 Place the steaks in the glass dish.